 3. Students’ Responsibilities

-3.1 Students are responsible for making the decision to take an assessment, or to decide that they are too ill or otherwise affected by ECs which would impede their ability to take an assessment.
-The Extenuating Circumstances Policy should only be used by students who experience significant, unforeseen disruptions to their studies in circumstances over which they had no control.
+3.1 Students are responsible for making the decision to take an assessment, or to decide that they are too ill or otherwise affected by Extenuating Circumstancess which would impede their ability to take an assessment.
+The Extenuating Circumstances policy should only be used by students who experience significant, unforeseen disruptions to their studies in circumstances over which they had no control.